 Standard IV.A.
-The program leadership is knowledgeable about child development and best practice for quality birth to three programs.
+The program leadership is knowledgeable about child development and current best practice for quality birth to five programs.

 The program leader is a skilled professional who manages program, staff, and budget.
-The training, background, and experience of program leadership provide expertise and knowledge of infant/toddler growth and development.
+The training, background, and experience of program leadership provide expertise and knowledge of early childhood growth and development.
 In addition, effective communication and interpersonal skills are necessary for quality programming.

 - IV.A.1.
-The program supervisor/coordinator is an experienced early childhood professional with expertise in infant and toddler development and family enrichment. - IV.A.2.
-Program leadership is supportive of and works to fully implement best practice in birth to three programs.
+The program supervisor/coordinator is an experienced early childhood professional with expertise in early childhood development and family enrichment. - IV.A.2.
+Program leadership is supportive of and works to fully implement current best practice in birth to five programs.